-Debt consolidation is a big decision and we recommend you speak to a financial advisor before going ahead with such a solution.
-But for now, we have simply provided some information below on what debt consolidation is and how it works and the advantages and risks of debt consolidation:
+Debt consolidation is a big decision and we recommend you speak to a financial adviser before going ahead with such a solution.
+In this guide we will provide information on all your options if you are considering a debt consolidation loan.

 What is debt consolidation?